-We are going to have a entire blog on the experience in this exotic resort on Koh Yao Yai.
+We are going to have an entire blog on the experience in this exotic resort on Koh Yao Yai.
 The stay in this teak wood villa with the balcony overlooking the ocean rinsed away all our stress and was an exceedingly relaxing experience.
-We are still not regular in the luxury travel arena, but we treated ourselves to this splendour this time and now things are gonna be difficult!
+We are still not regulars in the luxury travel arena, but we treated ourselves to this splendour this time and now things are gonna be difficult!

 7. Infinity Pool along the Andaman Sea

 An infinity pool is always a pacifying experience and we found the perfect one during our stay in Thailand.
 The dip in this one glancing over the Andaman Sea made our day!